cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 In that example, `10.227.241.53` would be the helper container's address from the host's point of view.
 The important idea is that the host resolver is explicitly told: "for `.incus`, ask the helper-side recursive DNS."
+This is a simple global drop-in example, not the only possible `systemd-resolved` shape.
+If stricter per-link scoping is required, the same intent can also be expressed through link-specific resolver configuration rather than through one global `DNS=` entry.

 #### Naming Objects And Stable Identities